-Broker Contract 3 (BC3) is the potential replacement or follow on contract to National Broker Contract 2 (NBC2).
+GSA Leasing Support Services (formerly known as BC3) will be the follow on contract to National Broker Contract 2 (NBC2).

 - Background on the GSA Broker Contract

 - GLS Fact Sheet